mattermost/docs/source/deployment/mobile-app-deployment.rst

 Application (App) Wrapping
 --------------------------
-From the article we `referenced earlier <https://www.computerworld.com/article/3209907/app-wrapping-the-key-to-more-secure-mobile-app-management.html>`_, application(app) wrapping involves “...the use of an SDK from an app or EMM vendor that allows a developer or admin to deploy an API that enables management policies to be set up.”
+From the article we `referenced earlier <https://www.computerworld.com/article/3209907/app-wrapping-the-key-to-more-secure-mobile-app-management.html>`_, application(app) wrapping involves “...the use of an SDK from an EMM vendor that allows a developer or admin to deploy an API that enables management policies to be set up.”

 When going this route, there are two options: